riicess/Swift-TroubleShooting-Guide/README.md

 - If the file dosen't exist, use a [vpn](#what-vpn-to-use) close swift, rerun
 - After swift fully opens run the cmd again to see if the file is now there
 - If it is, you can now turn off the vpn, restart swift, and use as normal.

+> [!TIP]
+> If this doesn't work try attaching it 2-3 times while its saying "starting roblox".

 ---